 While Menninger specialized in neurology and psychiatry, he built an international reputation through his writing.
 His books included The Human Mind, The Crime of Punishment, The Vital Balance, Man Against Himself, and Love Against Hate.
 In The Human Mind, published in 1930, Menninger explained in common terms that psychiatry was a science.
 The book was quite successful; upon publication it immediately became a Literary Guild selection and sold 200,000 copies.
 Menninger was said to have made more of an impact on American psychiatry than any other person.
 He was an advocate for social justice and nuclear disarmament.
 He supported the rights of neglected and abused children, American Indians, and those in prison.
-He received numerous awards including induction in 1960 into Washburn University’s Sagamore Honor Society.
+He received numerous awards during his lifetime.
+He was named the Native Sons and Daughters' Kansan of the Year in 1956.
+He was inducted into Washburn University’s Sagamore Honor Society in 1960.
 In 1981 he received the Presidential Medal of Freedom.
 Menninger worked until the end of his life.
 He died July 18, 1990, in Topeka.